banasibb/UFOs_Challenge/README.md

 - Data Sources: [data.js](https://github.com/banasibb/UFOs_Challenge/blob/8a40c0a7152cc80807abc826261c301a0427dc4e/static/js/data.js)
 - Software: Microsoft Virtual Studio Code 1.71.1, JavaScript, ECMAScript
 ### Analysis Components:
 Using JavaScript, a new function that saves the element, value, and id of the filter was added.
 Then, a new function to loop through the dataset and keep only the results that match the search criteria was added.
-The result should be that the webpage is updated with the search criteria after pressing "Enter".<br />
+The result is that the webpage is updated with the search criteria after pressing "Enter".<br />
-The modified starter code can be found in the following file: [app.js](https://github.com/banasibb/UFOs_Challenge/blob/8a40c0a7152cc80807abc826261c301a0427dc4e/static/js/app.js)<br />
+<br />The modified starter code can be found in the following file: [app.js](https://github.com/banasibb/UFOs_Challenge/blob/8a40c0a7152cc80807abc826261c301a0427dc4e/static/js/app.js)<br />
 ### Filter UFO sightings on multiple criteria
-<br />The code used to establish the new filters in the app.js file was as follows: <br />
+The code used to establish the new filters in the app.js file was as follows: <br />
  ```
 var filters = {}
 function updateFilters() {